-This Handbook describing the Citigroup Health Plan, the Citigroup Dental Benefit Plan, and the Citigroup Vision Benefit Plan (as well as other plans) and documents governing participant elections generally are, when read together, intended to comply with the requirements of Section 125 of the Internal Revenue Code of 1986, as amended, and constitute a cafeteria plan.
-All such documents are incorporated by reference to constitute a single plan, in accordance with applicable Treasury regulations.
+This Handbook describing the Citigroup Health Plan, the Citigroup Dental Benefit Plan, and the Citigroup Vision Benefit Plan (as well as other Plans) and documents governing participant elections generally are, when read together, intended to comply with the requirements of Section 125 of the Internal Revenue Code of 1986, as amended, and constitute a cafeteria Plan.
+All such documents are incorporated by reference to constitute a single Plan, in accordance with applicable Treasury regulations.

-As stated previously in this document, all participants are entitled to make their benefit elections under the foregoing Plans through salary reduction arrangements so that the participant's premium payments or health care spending account contributions can be made on a before-tax basis.
+As stated previously in this document, all participants are entitled to make their benefit elections under the foregoing Plans through salary reduction arrangements so that the participant's premium payments or health care spending account contributions can be made on a before tax basis.

-This Handbook describes the benefits available, authorizes employees to enter into salary reduction arrangements to pay their portion of the health care premiums on a before-tax basis and authorizes employees to contribute amounts under the Health Care Spending Account and Limited Purpose Health Care Account on a before-tax basis with respect to subsequent expenses that will be incurred and later reimbursed.
+This Handbook describes the benefits available, authorizes employees to enter into salary reduction arrangements to pay their portion of the health care premiums on a before tax basis and authorizes employees to contribute amounts under the Health Care Spending Account, Limited Purpose Health Care Spending Account, and the Dependent Day Care Spending Account on a before tax basis with respect to subsequent expenses that will be incurred and later reimbursed.